K-PaaS/application-platform-guide-eng/user_guide/development_application/php.md

   ![./images/php/php_develope_guide5.png](./images/php/php_develope_guide5.png)<br>
     XAMP Managing Pannel Screen

-  Select the desired service and click "Start" to execute the selected service(Only Apache was will be used in the example).
+  Select the desired service and click "Start" to execute the selected service(Only Apache will be used in the example).
 However, the port used by the service(80 for Apache) should not be in use.

-  5. Select Apache (httpd.conf) from the Config of Apache and change the loacation of DocumentRootdhk Directory to where the development source is to directly connect to the location you develop when calling from the browser to http://localhost.
+  5. Select Apache (httpd. conf) from the Config of Apache and change the location of DocumentRootdhk Directory to where the development source is to directly connect to the location you develop when calling from the browser to http://localhost.
 The location of the development source is the same as the location set in 2.2.1.

       DocumentRoot C:\ development source path